 Or Try Dehydrating Your Own Backpacking Meals

-I almost exclusively dehydrate my own meals for backpacking.
+I dehydrate all my backpacking meals.
 This does take some time (but not as much as you’d think) and planning.
 However, it is VERY cheap and I get to choose whatever the heck I want to eat.

-In most cases, you can just dehydrate the entire meal.
-Or you dehydrate a sauce separate from the carb (like sauce for pasta or instant mashed potatoes).
+In many cases, you can just dehydrate the entire meal.
+Or you dehydrate a sauce separate from the carb (like sauces for pasta or instant mashed potatoes).

 List of Vegan Freeze Dried Backpacking Meals

 *I didn’t include any vegan trail breakfasts here because I think they are a complete rip-off.
 You can easily just buy freeze dried fruits in bulk and pack them with oats + powdered soy milk to make your own trail breakfasts for a fraction of the cost.
 Here’s where you can find a list of bulk freeze dried ingredients.

 Backpacker’s Pantry Vegan Meals

 - Pad thai

 - Spicy thai peanut curry with veggies

 - Spaghetti and tomato sauce

 Backpacker’s Bistro Vegan Meals